The Mamas & the Papas

-Writer(s): John Phillips/ Michelle Phillips
+Writer(s): John Phillips/ Michelle Phillips (see lyrics here)

-First charted: 1 January 1966
+First Charted: January 1, 1966

-Peak: 4 US, 4 CB, 9 UK (Click for codes to singles charts.)
+Peak: 4 US, 4 CB, 2 GR, 2 HR, 1 CL, 9 UK, 7 CN, 87 AU, 1 DF (Click for codes to charts.)

-Sales (in millions): 1.0 US, -- UK, 1.0 world
+Sales (in millions): 1.0 US, -- UK, 1.0 world (includes US + UK)

 Ironically, the group at the heart of the mid-1960s folk-rock movement on the West Coast emerged from the folk scene in Greewich Village.
-TB Group member John Phillips wrote “California Dreamin’” during the winter of 1963 in New York CR because Michelle, his wife and fellow group member, was homesick for California.
+TB Group member John Phillips wrote “California Dreamin’” during the winter of 1963 in New York TC because Michelle, his wife and fellow group member, was homesick for California.
 RS500

 Phillips’ folk group the New Journeymen did the song first, but as a show of thanks, Phillips offered the song to Barry McGuire (“Eve of Destruction”).
 McGuire had turned on producer Lou Adler to the Mamas and Papas.
 Adler, however, convinced the group to keep the song and record it themselves.
 RS500 Using McGuire’s backing track, the group did record it; the only difference being a new set of vocals in place of McGuire’s.
 TB